tolland/django-formset/docs/source/dialog-forms.rst

 If the modal dialog opens, the user has to either accept or reject the terms of use.
 If the user clicks on the "Accept" button, the first action of our action queue is to set the value of the field ``accept_terms`` in form named ``user`` to ``on``.
-The second action of that queue is ``activate("cancel")`` which just closes the dialog without side effects.
-This way the checkbox is checked by clicking a button in another form.
+The second action of that queue is ``activate("close")`` which just closes the dialog without side effects.
+This way the checkbox input field is checked by clicking a button in another form.

 If the user clicks on the "Reject" button, the dialog is closed without setting the value of the checkbox.

 .. hint:: Instead of using a checkbox widget for the field ``accept_terms``, it also is possible to
 	use a widget of type ``HiddenInput``.
-This way the user does not see any checkbox, and so we can assure that the user must open the dialog for reading the terms of use before submitting the form.
+This way the user does not even see any checkbox, and so we can assure that the user must open the dialog for reading the terms of use before submitting the form.